twilsonn/notedown/README.md

 ## License

-Distributed under the GNU GPLv3 License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>